Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Proofs in Section

 with probability at least $1-E\cdot\delta / E = 1-\delta$.
 Hence, Algorithm \ref{alg:multi-dim-biased} returns an $(\epsilon,\delta)$-PGS solution.

 Next, we estimate the simulation cost of Algorithm \ref{alg:multi-dim-biased}.
 For each iteration in epoch $e$, Hoeffding bound implies that simulating $H_x(y,\eta_y)$ for

-times is sufficient to ensure that the $1-\delta/(ET)$ confidence width is at most $T_e$.
+times is sufficient to ensure that the $1-\delta/(ET)$ confidence half-width is at most $T_e$.
 Since the simulation cost of each evaluation of all $H_x(y,\eta_y)$ is $\gamma$, the simulation cost of epoch $e$ is at most

 Summing over $e=0,1,\dots,E-1$, we get the bound of total simulation cost as

 When $\delta$ is small enough, the asymptotic simulation cost is at most

 \Halmos\end{proof}